codefellows/seattle-code-301n27/class-04/README.md

 ## Notes

-1. What is the difference between an event listener and an event handler?
+- What is the difference between an event listener and an event handler?
+  - event listener is literally listening for the event to fire off
+  - event handler as the function that handles the event after the listener has caputred it

-1. If I am listening for an onChange on the input field, how to I access the value that the user is typing in?
+- If I am listening for an onChange on the input field, how to I access the value that the user is typing in?
+  - `event.target.value`

-1. If the form is my child component, how do I send the information collected from that form up to the parent component?
+- If the form is my child component, how do I send the information collected from that form up to the parent component?
+  - lifting state
+  - we define a function in the parent component and pass that function down to the child component.
+The child component then can call on the parent's function in order to pass it a value.